Do you need a business plan in 2020? Especially if you’re only starting a small online business.

 In this section, you’ll list out all your products and services as well as the price you plan on charging.
 So think about your entry level offers, it can be your minimal viable offer that you try on your first few clients at a discount price that you improve on when you get feedback.

-Example: 3 Software + Hours packages using a monthly fee system: Starter Plan – £97 | Grow Plan – £ 197 | Pro Plan – £297.
+Example: We will offer 3 monthly packages: Starter Plan – £97 | Grow Plan – £ 197 | Pro Plan – £297.
 The Consultancy packages will be from £690.

 It’s important to know what problem you’re aiming to solve.
 Entrepreneurs are problem solvers.
 Every business out there solves a problem.
 If you’re not, then the business won’t be successful.
 So, write out the problem your business is solving.